COVID-19 Vaccine Availability Update

 The Health Center will call you when an appointment is available for your second dose.
 The information from Moderna is that you can have it anytime 28-42 days after the first dose; for Pfizer you can have it anytime 21-42 days after the first dose.
 We prioritize second doses for people who received their first dose at Pillars Community Health, over first doses.

-Third Doses Available for Some Patients: On August 12, 2021, the FDA authorized use of a third dose of the Moderna/Pfizer vaccines after the second dose for certain people who are moderately or severely immunocompromised.
-Studies have shown that this may enhance immune response to the vaccine in these individuals.
-People ages 12 and older in the following categories should receive the third vaccine no less than 28 days after the 2-dose series is completed:
+The FDA authorized use of a third dose of the Moderna/Pfizer vaccines after the second dose for certain people who are moderately or severely immunocompromised, no less than 28 days after the 2-dose series is completed:

 - Receipt of solid-organ transplant and taking immunosuppressive therapy